 Pearl couscous, or Israeli couscous, is a nutty pasta made of toasted semolina flour “pearls”.
 A wonderful replacement for rice or quinoa, this hearty ingredient is a new-found favorite of mine.
 And my new favorite recipe for it brings in the bright, fresh flavors of cucumber, dill, and lemon with salty tidbits of feta cheese and sundried tomatoes.
-It’s a perfect side dish for dinner, or a wonderful vegetarian entrée.
-Make some up for a family meal, or pack it in to cooler for a picnic or camping trip.
-This recipe makes about four on-cup servings, but it is easily multiplied.
+It’s a perfect side dish for dinner or a wonderful vegetarian entrée.
+Make some up for a family meal, or pack it in a cooler for a picnic or camping trip.
+This recipe makes about four one-cup servings, but it is easily multiplied.
 You just need to know the ratio of couscous to water, which is 1:1 ½ .
 Therefore, for every cup of couscous, you need 1 ½ cup of water or broth.
 One cup of dry couscous makes about 2 ½ cups cooked.

 Here’s what you’ll need:

 1 c. pearl (also sold as Israeli or Middle-eastern) couscous